Thackley A.F.C.: History

-Thackley FC was formed in 1930, spending much of their early years in local football before joining the West Riding County Amateur League in 1939.
-The club then moved into county-wide leagues, spending 25 years in the West Riding County Amateur League, winning that league on five occasions before a brief spell in the West Yorkshire League.
-Thackley then joined the Yorkshire League before becoming founder members of the Northern Counties East League's Premier Division where they have been ever since with the club's best season being in 1993–94 when they were runners-up, losing out on goal difference to Stocksbridge Park Steels.
-The club has never been promoted or relegated from that division throughout the League's 40-year history.
+Thackley FC was formed in 1930 by members of the Thackley Wesleyan Methodist Church, progressing by way of the Bradford Mutual Sunday School League and the Bradford Amateur League before moving into county-wide leagues and joining the West Riding County Amateur League in 1939, where they would spend 25 years, winning that league on five occasions before a brief spell in the West Yorkshire League.
+In 1967 Thackley joined the Yorkshire League's Division Two, where they would go on to win and be promoted to Division One in 1974 before becoming a founding member of the Northern Counties East League's Premier Division in 1982.
+The club has never been promoted or relegated from that division since, with their best season being in 1993–94 when they were runners-up, losing out only on goal difference to Stocksbridge Park Steels.